 Shows are open to all students, and no prior experience is necessary.
 More details on how to sign up and the complete show lineup will be available in the fall at milliganradio.com.
 You can also follow WUMC on Facebook (WUMC Milligan College Radio) or Twitter (@milliganradio).

-The Honors Welcome Dinner for new and returning Honors Program students will be Thursday, August 17, from 5-6:30 pm at President Greer’s House at Tara Court.
+The Honors Welcome Dinner for new and returning Honors Program students will be the first week of school at President Greer’s House at Tara Court (watch for announcements).
 For more information about the Honors Program, visit www.milligan.edu/honors.

 Payment Due Before Classes Start

 All financial aid processes should be completed and the remaining balance paid before the first day of class.
-The purge date is the end of the drop/add period, August 29, 2017, to accommodate emergency situations that arise beyond the student’s control.
-Course schedules will be purged for students who have not completed ALL financial aid processes AND paid the balance due by the purge date.
-See milligan.edu/catalog/policies/financial for more details.
+Registration will be cancelled for students who have not completed ALL financial aid processes AND paid the balance due by the registration cancellation date.
+See the Milligan Catalog for more details.

 BEFORE FIRST DAY OF CLASS